 The Friends of Whiskeytown thanks all those who attended, donated, volunteered and supported the Friends of Whiskeytown's 5th Annual Luau, held on Brandy Creek Beach on September 6, 2014.
 Over 200 guests enjoyed a Polynesian style buffet, Hawaiian dancing, a fire dancer and the opportunity to bid on amazing live and silent auction items.
 Each attendee also received a complimentary stemless commemorative wine glass or a beer glass.

 All proceeds from the luau will benefit National Park Service programs on Whiskeytown Lake including the kayak program, trails maintenance, and events such as Pick Up Lake Litter (PULL), Harvest Festival, the Holiday Camden House event and the Artist in Residence program.
 Additionally proceeds will also benefit the 2015 Whiskeytown Lake 50th Anniversary.
-We hope to see you on Brandy Creek Beach on September 6!
+Thank you for supporting the 5th Annual Luau!

 Click HERE to see all the amazing products and services donated by various businesses for the Live Auction and Silent Auction.